The role of VPS35 in transporting proteins that help brain cells communicate

 Dr. Chelsia Kadgien | University of British Columbia

 $30,000 (2 years) Porridge for Parkinson’s Dr. Robert Lorne Alexander Graduate Student Award

-This study examined a protein, caps capital VPS35, which facilitates transportation within cells.
+This study examined a protein, VPS35, which facilitates transportation within cells.
 Genetic mutations can cause VPS35 to malfunction and are associated with Parkinson’s disease.
 Dr. Kadgien’s study examined how receptors, which received communication signals sent between cells (called neurotransmitters), are transported to their correct location.

 Note: This brief has been updated to reflect that Chelsia Kadgien achieved a PhD from the University of British Columbia in 2020.

 A letter from Chelsie

 I am writing today to offer my sincere thanks for the opportunities provided to me through the Porridge for Parkinson’s (Toronto) Dr. Robert Lorne Alexander Graduate Student Award.